 - Module 1 – Introduction to the Theory of Law and Contract Law; and

 - Module 2 – Introduction to the Law and Practice of Arbitration.

-Candidates may enrol to undertake either 1 or both modules to run concurrently.
-If the election is to run the course over 2 years, candidates must commence with Module 1.
+Candidates may apply to undertake either one or both modules to run concurrently.
+If the election is to run the course over two years, candidates must commence with Module 1.

-Candidates will enrol online, whereafter they will be registered with the respective course module and will be able to access the e-Learning portal in order to download the course notes.
-The course is self-study based with assignments which must be submitted at various prescribed dates.
+Candidates will apply by submitting an Application Form to the Course and Member Manager, whereafter they will be registered for the respective course module and will be able to access the e-Learning portal in order to download the course notes.
+The course is self-study based on assignments which must be submitted at various prescribed dates.
 Assignments will be marked by the designated tutor who will also furnish applicable commentary thereafter.